 The WSTC shall form and operate Committees as needed to accomplish the work it conducts.
 Any standing Committees shall be formed and voted on by the Board.
 All standing Committee Chairpersons shall be members of the Board.

-The following examples shall guide the Board:
+The following standing Committees shall guide the Board as examples:

-b) Communications Committee: Manages the WSTC’s online presences; conducting annual/bi-annual Issues Surveys; writing press releases; managing and facilitating communications between other advocacy groups.
+a) Communications Committee: Manages the WSTC’s online presences; conducting annual/bi-annual Issues Surveys; writing press releases; managing and facilitating communications between other advocacy groups.

-d) Action Committee: Meets with officials (elected and otherwise); agencies; goes to and holds rallies; engages directly with whomever is required for the West Seattle Peninsula to get commitments for solutions.
+c) Action Committee: Meets with officials (elected and otherwise); agencies; goes to and holds rallies; engages directly with whomever is required for the West Seattle Peninsula to get commitments for solutions.